 Any concerns about a child will be recorded in writing within 24 hours.
-All records must provide a factual, evidencebased account.
+All records must provide a factual, evidence-based account.
 Accurate recording of actions will be made.
 Records will be signed, dated and where appropriate witnessed.

 Hard copies of records or reports relating to Safeguarding concerns will be kept in a separate, confidential file, securely stored away from the main pupil file.
-The main pupil file will have (for example, a blue C in the top right hand corner to denote the existence of a separate file- insert your system) Schools may hold some electronic records, for example, a record of concern logs or the multi-agency referral form or a central list of those pupils who have a child protection plan in place.
-Authorisation to access these paper or electronic records will be controlled by the Designated Safeguarding Lead.
+Schools also hold electronic records, via CPOMS as well as, for example, a record of concern logs or the multi-agency referral form, or a central list of those pupils who have a child protection plan in place.
+Authorisation to access these paper, or electronic records will be controlled by the Designated Safeguarding Lead.

 Weaver Trust will keep records of concerns about children, even where there is no need to action the matter immediately and upload details to CPOMS.
-These records will be kept within the separate, confidential file.
+These records will be kept within the separate, confidential file, or on CPOMS.